South Africa

 A global child eye-health initiative using technology, partnerships and school-based screening to help every child see clearly.

-The initiative combines healthcare delivery, education impact, research and technology, bringing affordable, high-quality eye care to children wherever they learn.
+OSaaT combines healthcare delivery, education and awareness, research and technology, bringing affordable, high-quality eye care to children wherever they learn.
+It incorporates a mobile screening platform and works with teachers, trained technicians, optometrists and ophthalmologists to achieve its aims.

 80% of classroom learning is visual, yet hundreds of millions of children cannot see the board.
 Early detection rewrites the curve.